-For further information on the SYNC® system, refer to the $\mathit{SYNC}^{\circledR}$ supplement.
+For further information on the SYNC system, refer to the $SYNC^{\circledast}$ supplement.

-Navigation system/SYNC® hands-free control features (if equipped)
+Navigation system/SYNC[®] hands-free control features (if equipped)

-Press (1) control briefly until the voice (1) con appears on the Navigation display to use the voice command feature.
+Press () control briefly until the voice () control briefly until the Navigation display to use the voice command feature.

 Press ? to activate phone mode or answer a phone call.
 Press and hold ? to exit phone mode or end a call.
+108

-For further information on the Navigation system/SYNC® system, refer to the Navigation System and SYNC® supplements.
+For further information on the Navigation system/SYNC[®] system, refer to the Navigation System and SYNC[®] supplements.